react-navigation/react-navigation.github.io/versioned_docs/version-8.x/typescript.md

 This will provide type checking and IntelliSense for props of the [`Navigator`](navigator.md) and [`Screen`](screen.md) components.

 When a screen renders a nested navigator, use `NavigatorScreenParams` for that route.
-Define the child navigator first:
+First, define and export the child navigator object:

 ```ts title="navigation/HomeStack.tsx"
 import { createStackNavigator } from '@react-navigation/stack';